-With the creation of Central Health, the City of Austin conveyed ownership of assets associated with UMCB (then Brackenridge/Children's Hospital) and medical equipment used in the health care clinics to Central Health.
+With the creation of Central Health, the City of Austin conveyed ownership of assets associated with the Central Health Downtown Campus (then Brackenridge/Children's Hospital and operated as University Medical Center Brackenridge until 2017) and medical equipment used in the health care clinics to Central Health.
 Travis County conveyed medical equipment used in the health care clinics to Central Health.
 The City of Austin also donated an office building to Central Health.
 The conveyed and donated assets were recorded at fair value at the date of receipt.

 With the granting of the Federally Qualified Healthcare Center status to Central Health and CommUnityCare jointly on March 1, 2009, ownership of certain assets formerly owned by the City of Austin were deeded from the City of Austin to Central Health in fiscal year 2009.
-During the year ended September 30, 2017, Central Health re-conveyed one of the buildings back to the City of Austin.